colombelli/efs-assembler/README.md

 The efs-assembler is a Python package integrated with R for performing ensemble feature selection experiments in binary classification problems.
 It is high flexible and allows the user to add different algorithms of feature selection (including support for R language), aggregation and also classification, offering options to perform stratified cross validation with downsampling and collect various performance metrics.

 The package is backed by a scientific study about ensemble feature selection for cancer biomarkers discovery in gene expression data.
-If you have scientific interests or want to use our package in formal reports, please cite us: [F. Colombelli, T. W. Kowalski, M. Recamonde-Mendoza, A hybrid en-semble feature selection design for candidate biomarkers discovery fromtranscriptome profiles, 2021.arXiv:2108.00290.](#bibtex-entry)
+If you have scientific interests or want to use our package in formal reports, we kindly ask you to cite us in your publication: [F. Colombelli, T. W. Kowalski, M. Recamonde-Mendoza, A hybrid en-semble feature selection design for candidate biomarkers discovery fromtranscriptome profiles, 2021.arXiv:2108.00290.](#bibtex-entry)

 Currently, there are 4 types of experiments and because of the high flexibility, the input data structure requires special attention.